chirs241097/lightsd/README.md

  - use iio triggers instead?
  - auto orientation using accelerometer?
  - hogging cpu and battery?
- - ability to order pizza?
+ - ability to embed an email client and to order pizza?